chevy-67/bike-rental/README.md

-#Bike Rental
+# Bike Rental
 Bike rental system

-##Introduction
+### Introduction
-This is an test project on online bike rental system.By using this application you can rent any vehicle on any time with a customer friendly UI
+This is a test project on an online bike rental system.
+By using this application, you can rent any vehicle at any time with a customer-friendly UI.

-##Features
+### Features
  - See availability of vehicles
  - Rent your desired vehicle
  - Travel anywhere

-##Usage
+### Usage
- - open app.py in command prompt
+ - Open `app.py` in command prompt
- - Enter the local URL in werb browser
+ - Enter the local URL in web browser

-##Licence
+### License
-This project is licensed under KEC license
+This project is licensed under KEC license.